addyosmani/critical-path-css-demo/README.md

 This performs the normal build, then generates and inlines critical-path CSS for the page, taking the total size of HTML + CSS in index.html down to 7KB.

-In a production level project, you would probably want to load in the rest of your app-wide CSS asyncronously.
+I then manually async load in the site-wide styles using [loadCSS](https://github.com/filamentgroup/loadCSS/).